wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 ## Local Minimum vs Global Minimum

 Even when the values of $$\theta$$ converges, we need to be aware that the cost function might not be at the global minima.
 That is, there could be another combination of $$\theta$$ values where the value of cost function is even lower.

-This means the values of $$\theta$$ is stuck at a local minima.
+This means that the values of $$\theta$$ is stuck at a local minima.

 ![minima]({{ '/images/local_vs_global_minima.png' | relative_url }})
 <br />
 *Fig. 5.
 Local Vs Global Minima - (Image source: [here](https://blog.goodaudience.com/gradient-descent-for-linear-regression-explained-7c60bc414bdd))*
 <br />

-To counter this problem many different methods of gradient descent have been created in order to allow the algorithm to escape from the local minima to reach a better minimum.
+To solve this problem many different methods of gradient descent have been explored and created in order to allow the algorithm to escape from the local minima to reach a better minimum.
 One of the popular variant of gradient descent is $$\textit{stochastic gradient descent}$$.

 ## Reference